FloEll/QWaterModel/README.md

 # QWaterModel
-QWatermodel is a simple QGis plugin tool to calculate Evapotranspiration from thermal images.
+QWaterModel is a simple QGis plugin tool to calculate Evapotranspiration from thermal images.

 It was designed to be very simple to use and provides only basic functionalities.

+# What does it do?
+QWaterModel is a tool to run a simple energy-balance model (DATTUTDUT) to calculate evapotranspiration and fluxes from land surface temperatures.

 Thermal images from various sources can be used:

 ![Functionality explained](https://github.com/FloEll/QWaterModel/blob/master/images/imageToOutput_Graph.png)

+The resulting rasters contain six bands:
+1. Rn net radiation [W/m²]
+2. LE latent heat flux (from which evapotranspiration in band 6 is derived) [W/m²]
+3. H sensible heat flux [W/m²]
+4. G ground heat flux [W/m²]
+5. EF evaporative fraction [-]
+6. ET evapotranspiration [mm/m²/time period]

+# Installation
 For installation please also install the astropy package: https://docs.astropy.org/en/stable/install.html

+# How to use it?
 When QWaterModel is installed, please follow these instructions to fill the GUI:

 ![GUI explained](https://github.com/FloEll/QWaterModel/blob/master/images/HowToUseTheGUI.png)